 Want to see how Burlington compares to other top cities in Vermont?
 Explore all city regulations in Vermont. →

-Before proceeding, confirm your property meets Burlington's restrictive criteria:
+Before proceeding, ensure your property qualifies under Burlington's regulations:

 Burlington, Vermont, is a charming city located on the eastern shore of Lake Champlain.
 As the most populous city in the state, Burlington boasts a population of approximately 44,743 people as of the latest census.
 It is situated roughly 95 miles south of Montreal, Canada, and about 216 miles northwest of Boston, Massachusetts, making it relatively accessible to these major urban centers.